HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 ## Red Flags

-List of topics that the author calls red flags, that should be avoided in the code base.
+List of topics that the author calls red flags, should be avoided in the code base.

 ### &#x1F6A9; Hard to Pick Name &#x1F6A9;